cnbbooks/lfe-casting-spels/book/defdata.md

                #(attic ,attic)))
 ```

  Lists such as this are, not surprisingly, called "property lists" in LFE and Erlang.
 They can also be used as dictionaries.
-An property list is simply a list of *tuples* where the first item in each *tuple* is a "key" symbol that is associated with "values", a bunch of other data.
+A property list is simply a list of *tuples* where the first item in each *tuple* is a "key" symbol that is associated with "values", a bunch of other data.
 Our three keys are the *atoms* ``living-room``, ``garden``, and ``attic``.

+But there's more going on there, and it looks pretty strange.

 After we set that last variable, we will see the following output: